dmbaturin/ocaml-tsort/README.md

 ocaml-tsort [![CircleCI badge](https://circleci.com/gh/dmbaturin/ocaml-tsort.svg?style=svg)](https://app.circleci.com/pipelines/github/dmbaturin/ocaml-tsort)
 ===========

-This module provides topological sort based on Kahn's algorithm.
-It's not very fast, but it's easy to use and provides friendly error reporting.
+ocaml-tsort is a library for sorting graphs in topological order.
+Its UI/UX is inspired by the classic UNIX `tsort(1)`.

+* Uses Kahn's algorithm.
+* Easy to use, but not very fast.
+* Provides friendly error reporting (e.g., if there's a cycle, tells you what the offending nodes are).

-It works on assoc lists (`('a * 'a list) list`).
-The keys are "tasks" and the values are lists of their dependencies.
+The input type is (`('a * 'a list) list`).
+Essentially, a list of "tasks" mapped to lists of their dependencies.

 # Sorting DAGs